Brandon-Ayala/Brandon-Ayala/README.md

 # 👋 Introductions

 Hello, I'm Brandon.
-I am an aspiring Data Analyst with experience using Excel, SQL, Tableau, and Power BI.
+I am a Data Analyst with experience using Excel, SQL, Tableau, and Power BI.
 My work reflects a practical approach to extracting meaningful insights, enhancing decision-making processes, and driving business growth.
 I created this portfolio to showcase my approach to cleaning, querying, modeling, and reporting data.

 ## ⭐ Education & Certifications
 * Bachelor of Science in Culinary and Hospitality Management